What We Know About the Florida Building Collapse

-4 Dead, 159 Unaccounted for in Florida Building Collapse as Rescuers Race to Find Survivors
+4 Dead, 159 Unaccounted for in Florida Building Collapse as Families Search for Their Loved Ones

 Rescue crews are “doing everything they can to save lives.
 That is ongoing, and they’re not going to rest,” Florida Gov. Ron DeSantis said.